Host | CBC News Network

 Reporter | The National

 Since 1986, he has had a wide variety of assignments for CBC as a reporter, anchor and interviewer.
-Among the major stories he's covered: the Exxon Valdez oil spill and San Francisco earthquake (both in 1989), the Los Angeles riot (1992), Vancouver's Stanley Cup riot (1994), the Hong Kong handover (1997) and five Olympic Games, the most recent in Beijing in 2008.
+Among the major stories he's covered: Alberta's Slave Lake fire (2011), Vancouver's two Stanley Cup riots (2011,1994), the Hong Kong handover (1997), the Los Angeles riot (1992) and the Exxon Valdez oil spill (1989) as well as seven Olympic Games, the most recent in Sochi in 2014.

 He has hosted many programs including: Pacific Rim Report (1995-1999), which focused on Canada's connection to Asia; Times 7 (2005), a joint venture between CBC News and the New York Times; Canada Now (2000-2007), a national supper-hour newscast; Still Talking Hockey (2004), a sports-themed late night program on CBC British Columbia; and Feeling the Heat (2007), a summer series about the environment on CBC Radio One.